Free-GPGMail/Free-GPGMail/ReadMe.md

 We also publish a copy of the original source packages and execise our right, granted by the open source license, to redistribute the compiled suite without a fee.
-We neither endorse nor promote our releases with the names of the intermediate copyright holders.
+This does not constitute any endorsement or promotion of our releases by the intermediate copyright holders.

 Depending on supported macOS versions, there are different versions of the plugin available: